abbreviatedman/react-unit-02-part-1-props/2a-props/exercise/readme.md

 ## Updating the Actor Component

 Again, the Actor component still isn't rendering the actor's name and age.
-Head back to /src/Actor.js.
+Head back to /src/Actor.jsx.
 Let's remove the text that says "Hello, I'm an Actor!" and replace it with an <h2> element to display the actor's name and a <p> element to display the actor's age.

 ## Solution Code

 Try to complete the exercise on your own.
 If you get stuck, you can refer to the solution code below.

-Here is the finished code for App.js:
+Here is the finished code for App.jsx:

 ```jsx
 import Movie from "./Movie";